Naturopathic Medicine Toronto

-Naturopathy, or Naturopathic Medicine, is a distinct primary health care system that blends modern scientific knowledge with traditional and natural forms of medicine.
-Naturopathic medicine uses a wide variety of therapies to treat, support and uncover the root cause of patient health concerns.
-The focus of naturopathic care is centered on the individual, their current health, family history as well as lifestyle choices all of which informs the diagnosis and treatment plan offered by a naturopathic doctor.
-Depending on the needs of the individual patient, treatments may include: clinical nutrition, botanical medicine, homeopathic medicine, acupuncture and Tradition Chinese medicine, lifestyle counseling, or a combination of these.
+Naturopathic Medicine, is a distinct primary healthcare system that blends modern scientific knowledge with traditional and natural forms of medicine.
+At Greystones Health we use a Functional Medicine style of care that really focuses on the more current science.
+However, Naturopathic medicine uses a wide variety of therapies to treat, support and uncover the root cause of patient health concerns.
+The focus of naturopathic care is centred on the individual, their current health, family history as well as lifestyle choices all of which informs the diagnosis and treatment plan offered by a Naturopathic Doctor.
+Depending on the needs of the individual patient, treatments may include: clinical nutrition, botanical medicine, acupuncture and Tradition Chinese medicine, lifestyle counselling, or a combination of these.

 What Naturopathic Doctors Do